Back: List of complex programs

 At the beginning of the curve, shortly after the arrival of the activity in the place where the possible chaotic course of the curve has already stabilized on the monotonic descent, the starting point of the fit is defined.
 The end point of the fit is defined at the very end of the curve (around 30 minutes).
 Automatically defined points can be modified manually.

 This is followed by an iterative interpolation of the multiexponential function by this section of the blood-pool curve.
 First, the program uses a suitable algorithm to determine the point in time (ie the point of the curve) where the faster unbalance components have disappeared and starting from which the curve has a virtually monoexponential course (the faster unbalance phase is indicated by dots below the curve).
 The monoexponential function R4.exp (-R5.t) is interpolated with this slower component, it is subtracted from the primary blood pool curve and the exponential function R1.exp (-R2.t / (1 + t R3 )) is interpolated by the resulting difference curve . with variable rate coefficient R2 / (1 + t R3 ).
 The resulting interpolated function is given by the sum of both exponential functions.
-A fit graph is plotted and the clearance half-life value T is displayed below it 1/2 = ln2 / R5, which basically indicates how long it takes the kidney to cleanse half the volume of distribution of a given substance.
+A fit graph is plotted and the clearance half-life value T1/2 = ln2 / R5 is displayed below, which basically indicates how long it takes the kidney to cleanse half the volume of distribution of a given substance.

 GFR = R5.
 V D .

-We have calculated the value of R5 fitace curve of blood-pool, we need more value distribution Voluma V D .
+We have calculated the value of R5 fitace curve of blood-pool, we need more value distribution volume VD .
 In the program we can choose two methods for determining the volume of distribution of a radiopharmaceutical: calculation based on the value of applied activity and measured activity of a blood sample, or determination (or estimation) of volume of distribution by empirical formula from patient height and weight .

 *) We developed the method and program at our workplace in the years 1980-82 and included it in the program for a comprehensive analysis of dynamic scintigraphy of the kidneys on the GAMMA-11 device.
 It later became part of the OSTNUCLINE system on a PC.